-The whirlwind of Christmas celebrations has begun, and for many, this is a time of indulgence, social gatherings, and a packed schedule.
-It's easy to get swept up in the hustle and bustle of the season, neglecting balanced meals and the healthy habits we've maintained throughout the year.
-Adding the symptoms of perimenopause to the mix can leave us feeling frazzled, overwhelmed, and out of control.
-Many women feel pressured to ensure everything is perfect, from gifts to hosting events, but it doesn't have to be this way!
+The whirlwind of Christmas celebrations has begun, and for many this is a time of indulgence, social gatherings, and packed schedules.
+It’s easy to get swept up in the hustle and bustle of the season and let balanced meals and healthy habits slide.
+Add perimenopause symptoms into the mix and many women are left feeling frazzled, overwhelmed, and out of control.

-Finding balance during the festive season can be challenging, but it's achievable with a few mindful strategies.
-Our top tips for maintaining balance during the festivities include:
+Finding balance during the festive season can be challenging, but it is achievable with a few mindful strategies:

 - Don’t skip meals